Snickerdoodle Truffles featured image

 I recommend you take your cream cheese out of the refrigerator for at least an hour before making your truffle mixture.
 Allowing it to soften to room temperature makes for the creamiest of fillings.

-In the case that you can’t let it soften over time, you can unwrap the package and microwave it on a plate in 15-second intervals, turning often, until soft.
-Be sure not to overheat it or it will melt.
+If you can’t let it soften over time, you can unwrap the package and microwave it on a plate in 15-second intervals, turning often, until soft.
+Be sure not to overheat it, or it will melt.

 Tips for Making Homemade Truffles